-Plus, with a fixed index annuity, your investment is protected from losing money to market volatility.
+A fixed index annuity protects your investment from losing money to market volatility.

 And if you choose a deferred annuity with a guaranteed income rider, you can create a retirement income that will last for the rest of your life.

-So if you’re looking for a way to maximize your retirement savings and income potential, a deferred annuity may be right.
+So a deferred annuity may be suitable to maximize your retirement savings and income potential.

 Is A 401k Worth It Anymore?

 A 401k is still one of the best options for retirement planning.
 Although the stock market can be volatile, it has consistently outperformed other investments, such as bonds and real estate, over the long term.
 Furthermore, 401ks offer several advantages that other investment vehicles do not, such as employer-matching contributions and tax-deferred growth.
 For these reasons, 401ks remains an attractive option for anyone looking to secure their financial future.